 Enrolment of Children in Classes Other Than Junior Infants

-Children wishing to enrol in classes from Senior Infants to 6th Class or seeking to transfer from other schools are enrolled subject to the rules governing National Schools, school policy and the availability of places in classes.
+Children wishing to enrol into classes from Senior Infants to 6th Class or seeking to transfer from other schools are enrolled subject to the rules governing National Schools, school policy and the availability of places in classes.
 Parents/Guardians will be informed of the decision of the Board of Management within 21 days of receipt of a completed Application to Enrol form and the provision of relevant assessment reports, where applicable.
 When a child is accepted for enrolment, Scoil Mhuire will normally seek school reports and, with parental permission, will request other relevant reports from the child’s previous school.

 Refusal to Enrol in Exceptional Circumstances